jhund/filterrific_demo/doc/how_to/track_rails_and_filterrific_versions.md

 # How to track Rails versions

-Whenever a new major or minor version (e.g., 4.2) is released, perform the following steps:
+Whenever a new major Rails version (e.g., 4.2) is released, perform the following steps:

-* create a new branch off master with the name of the new version, e.g., 'rails-4.2'
+* create a new branch off master with the name of the new version, e.g., 'rails-4.x'
 * update `.ruby-gemset` and `.ruby-version` (if required)
 * Upgrade app to new version of Rails (either upgrade from current version, or create from scratch).
 See [Rails Guides](http://edgeguides.rubyonrails.org/upgrading_ruby_on_rails.html)